2i2c-org/infrastructure/docs/topic/secrets.md

 Most secrets are stored in one of two locations:

 https://github.com/2i2c-org/infrastructure/blob/master/config/secrets.yaml
-: Secrets that are shared across all of our hub and cluster deployments.
+: Secrets that are shared across all of our hub and cluster deployments, such as Auth0 secrets.

 https://github.com/2i2c-org/pilot-hubs/tree/master/secrets
 : Secrets that are specific to each cluster / hub that we run (one JSON file for each cluster).
-For example, `Auth0` and proxy secrets.
+For example, cloud provider secrets to control the cluster programmatically.

 Both are encrypted with [`sops`](https://github.com/mozilla/sops).